 Mobile WiFi Hotspots & Battery Packs are a blessing

 If you’re traveling with a group of people, you will be better off sharing a single mobile internet connection.
 Usually, the price per GB of mobile data will go down with more volume.

 To share your mobile internet you can either insert the travel SIM into a phone and then open a wireless hotspot for others to use, but it will most likely drain your battery so fast that you will run out of juice by early afternoon.
 If you want to avoid this, here are two alternatives: portable hotspots and/or external battery packs (both combined are perfect).

 A mobile wifi hotspot is, basically, a small device that creates a WiFi network and shares a mobile internet connection from the SIM card you bought.
 Just take the card (usually regular-sized SIM), put it into the hotspot, turn it on and you’re done.
 Now you and your friends will have access to a WiFi network on the go.
 However, you might run out of battery here as well.

 Simply buy a portable battery pack (you’ll be surprised how cheap they are), plug in your mobile internet hotspot and enjoy a good few days of uninterrupted WiFi connection while traveling Europe.

-Hopefully our guide helped you to zero in on a cheap internet option while you are travelling.
+Hopefully, our guide helped you to zero in on a cheap internet option while you are traveling.
 If you have any feedback or found a better deal than those mentioned in one of these countries, please let us know in the comments below.